ivy-nguyen18/nguyen-cop3330-assignment4part2/README.md

 # nguyen-cop3330-assignment4part2
 ### (Specifically for Rey)

-## To use this application (Please read everything before closing):
+## To use this application (Please read everything before progressing):

 * _Add an item:_ In the "Create Item" section of the window, enter ALL item details and click "Add Item".